r23/MyOOS/blog/wordpress/wp-content/plugins/shariff/readme.txt

 == Changelog ==

+= 4.3.0 =
+- new service Odnoklassniki (thanks to rockhit)
+- new meta box allows for individual settings per post or page
+- new option to hide share counts that are zero
+- new option to disable dynamic cache lifespan (not recommended)
+- new option to set the button size to small, medium or large
+- new option to add a custom class to the container around Shariff
+- new option to open links in a popup (thanks to jackennils)
+- new option to use NewShareCount instead of OpenShareCount (Twitter)
+- added timestamp variable to be accessible via shortcode
+- fixed post timestamp for caching under certain conditions
+- fixed Facebook share count error for never crawled pages
+- fixed empty tab after sharing on certain mobile devices
+- fixed custom title attribute (thanks to kschlager)
+- updated Flattr user id for the future (thanks to poetaster)
+- reduced changelog on wordpress.org (thanks to timse201)
+- minor css improvements
+- updated help section

 = 4.2.1 =
-- fix WhatsApp button on Android when using Chrome
+- fixed WhatsApp button on Android when using Chrome
-- fix Shariff being added to RSS feeds under certain conditions
+- fixed Shariff being added to RSS feeds under certain conditions
-- update to latest Facebook Graph API for share count requests
+- updated to latest Facebook Graph API for share count requests

 = 4.2.0 =
 - new option to set the rate limit for sending mails using the mail form